Healthy Homes Assessment Brown Owl

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to make sure that their Brown Owl rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rental properties must be fully compliant by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords now have to ensure their Brown Owl rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties are required to be completely certified by 1 July 2024.

-We can evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager of the tasks needed to be completed. needs to be completed and provide an assessment report that includes all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we’ll advise you or your property manager about any work needed to be completed. needs to be done, and offer a report with all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations of the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not complying may be liable for as much as $7,200 and additional healthy homes associated fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7,200 in addition to any healthy homes related fines.

-We’re fully independent assessors of rental property, and are fully certified to assess each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, we are fully qualified to evaluate both Healthy Homes and Homefit.

 Call Now (04) 280 6777